stdlib-js/stdlib/docs/style-guides/javascript/README.md

 ##### Reason

-Trailing commas in `objects` is not valid JSON.
+An object which includes a trailing comma is not valid JSON.

 ##### Bad Example